Shan Warnock-Smith QC - 5 Stone Buildings

 Professional Memberships

 Shân is a member of STEP, ACTAPS, the International Academy of Trust and Estate Law and the Chancery Bar Association.
 She is an Emeritus Bencher of Lincolns Inn.
-Shân also sits on the editorial board of the Wills and Trusts Law Reports.
+Shân also sits on the editorial board of the STEP-sponsored Wills and Trusts Law Reports and on the STEP Cayman legislative sub-committee.

 Publications and lecturing